Overview

 Transfer Students

 Refer to the Transfer Students Admissions section of this Bulletin for general information on transferring courses to Temple.
 In addition to these criteria, each department in the Lew Klein College of Media and Communication will evaluate any credit to be transferred into a major.
-The maximum number of credit hours allowed to transfer in for use toward major requirements are: 12 hours in Advertising; 20 hours in Media Studies and Production; 24 hours in Communication Studies; 9-12 hours in Journalism; 12 hours in Public Relations; and 12 hours in Communication and Social Influence.
+The maximum number of credit hours allowed to transfer in for use toward major requirements are: 12 hours in Advertising; 20 hours in Audio and Live Entertainment; 20 hours in Media Studies and Production; 24 hours in Communication Studies; 9-12 hours in Journalism; 12 hours in Public Relations; 12 hours in Communication and Social Influence; and 12 hours in Virtual Media Management.

 College Requirements for Graduation